Uniform Reliability of Self-Join-Free Conjunctive Queries: Introduction

 To this end, Gr{\"{a}}del et al.~\cite{DBLP:conf/pods/GradelGH98} showed the first Boolean Conjunctive Query (referred to simply as a \e{CQ} hereafter) for which query evaluation is \#P-hard on TIDs.
 Later, Dalvi and Suciu~\cite{dalvi2007efficient} established a dichotomy on the complexity of evaluating CQs without self-joins (i.e., without repeated relation symbols) over TIDs: if the CQ is \e{safe} (or \e{hierarchical}~\cite{DBLP:journals/cacm/DalviRS09,DBLP:series/synthesis/2011Suciu} as we explain next), the problem is solvable in polynomial time; otherwise, the problem is \#P-hard.
 (This result was later extended to the class of all CQs and unions of CQs~\cite{dalvi2012dichotomy}.)

-This class of \e{hierarchical} CQs is defined by requiring that, for every two variables $x$ and $y$, the sets of query atoms that feature $x$ must contain, be contained in, or be disjoint from, the set of atoms that feature $y$.
-Interestingly, this class of hierarchical queries was then found to characterize the tractability boundary of other query evaluation tasks for CQs without self-joins, over databases without probabilities (and under conventional complexity assumptions).
+The class of \e{hierarchical} CQs is defined by requiring that, for every two variables $x$ and $y$, the sets of query atoms that feature $x$ must contain, be contained in, or be disjoint from, the set of atoms that feature $y$.
+Beyond query evaluation on TIDs, this class of hierarchical queries was found to characterize the tractability boundary of other query evaluation tasks for CQs without self-joins, over databases without probabilities (and under conventional complexity assumptions).
 Olteanu and Huang~\cite{DBLP:conf/sum/OlteanuH08} showed that a query is hierarchical if and only if, for every database, the \e{lineage} of the query is a read-once formula.
-Livshits et al.~\cite{DBLP:journals/corr/abs-1904-08679} proved that the hierarchical CQs are precisely the ones for which we can compute various notions of \e{responsibility} of a database fact, such as the \e{Shapley value} and the \e{causal effect}~\cite{DBLP:conf/tapp/SalimiBSB16} (that we refer to later on in this section).
-Berkholz, Keppeler and Schweikardt~\cite{DBLP:conf/pods/BerkholzKS17} showed that the hierarchical CQs are precisely the ones for which we can use an auxiliary data structure to update the query answer in constant time in response to the insertion or deletion of a tuple.
+Livshits, Bertossi, Kimelfeld and Sebag~\cite{DBLP:conf/icdt/LivshitsBKS20} proved that the hierarchical CQs are precisely the ones that have a tractable \e{Shapley value} as a measure of responsibility of facts to query answers (a result that was later generalized to CQs with negation~\cite{DBLP:conf/icdt/LivshitsBKS20}); they also conjecture that this complexity classification also holds for another measure of responsibility, namely the \e{causal effect}~\cite{DBLP:conf/tapp/SalimiBSB16}.
+(We discuss these measures again later in this introduction.)
+Berkholz, Keppeler and Schweikardt~\cite{DBLP:conf/pods/BerkholzKS17} showed that the hierarchical CQs\footnote{For clarification, the tractability condition of Berkholz et al.~\cite{DBLP:conf/pods/BerkholzKS17} is called ``q-hierarchical'' and it is a strict restriction of the condition of being hierarchical for non-Boolean conjunctive queries.
+As they explain, the two properties coincide in the Boolean case (i.e., the case discussed here), that is, a Boolean CQ is q-hierarchical if and only it is hierarchical.} are (up to conventional assumptions of fine-grained complexity) precisely the ones (Boolean) CQs for which we can use an auxiliary data structure to update the query answer in constant time in response to the insertion or deletion of a tuple.